wilbertliu/NavKit/README.md

 [![Build Status](https://travis-ci.org/wilbertliu/NavKit.svg?branch=master)](https://travis-ci.org/wilbertliu/NavKit)
 [![codecov](https://codecov.io/gh/wilbertliu/NavKit/branch/master/graph/badge.svg)](https://codecov.io/gh/wilbertliu/NavKit)

-Simple and integrated way to customize navigation bar experience on our app.
+Simple and integrated way to customize navigation bar experience on iOS app.
 It should save our time that we usually use to make abstraction of navigation bar, back button, and so on.